y7kim/agency-jekyll-theme/modal/_posts/2012-02-01-SalifKeitaGlobalFoundation.markdown

 categories:
 - modal
 tags: [partners]
-description: The Salif Keita Foundation was founded by Salif Keita, a Malian singer who focuses on addressing the plight of albinos in Africa.
-For the 2012 Timbuktu Challenge, Team MMT partnered with this organization to determine how best to organize an ambulance donation.
-At the conclusion of the 2012 Timbuktu Challenge, the vehicle was successfully donated to a Hospital in Bamako, Mali.
-There the vehicle would be used as a mobile health clinic to serve the entire region.

 ---
+The Salif Keita Global Foundation was named after Malian singer Salif Keita and founded to address the plight of albinos in Africa.
+For the 2012 Timbuktu Challenge, Team Last Responders partnered with this organization to determine how best to organize an ambulance donation.
+At the conclusion of the 2012 Timbuktu Challenge, the vehicle's new  home would be in Bamako, Mali at the Center for Development of Vaccines.
+There, the vehicle would be used as a mobile health clinic to serve the entire region.